espressotoexpressions/AllForOne-Endpoint/README.md

 Design an API with for the endpoints:
-Each endpoint must have their own Controller file, inside the Controller folder Each one must have their own service file, inside a Service folder You can use a model if the challenge can use it
-This will include the following from prior mini challenges Hello World
+Each endpoint must have their own Controller file, inside the Controller folder Each one must have their own service file, inside a Service folder You can use a model if the challenge can use it -- for madlibs This will include the following from prior mini challenges Hello World
 Asking Questions